vivaria/edisonrul.ing/docs/source/cards/b/berfomet.md

 ### Card Rulings

-●If “Berfomet” is not face-up on the field when its effect resolves, you still add “Gazelle the King of Mythical Beasts” to your hand.
+*   If “Berfomet” is not face-up on the field when its effect resolves, you still add “Gazelle the King of Mythical Beasts” to your hand.